 Ian Hobson is a Fellow Chartered Accountant and Chartered Secretary who provides company secretarial and financial controller services to ASX listed companies.
 Ian has had 30 years' experience in the profession.
-He is also chairman & non-executive director of ASX listed company zipMoney Limited.
 Ian is experienced in due diligence, transaction support, capital raising and corporate governance.